 In my final instalment of travel budget posts (for now!)
-I’m covering lots of ways in which you can save WHILE you travel.
+I’m covering lots of tried and tested ways in which you can save WHILE you travel.
 From food to accommodation to flights, here are 12 ways you can save on the road!

 1. Eat street food

 For some reason, I only found this out two months into our travels, despite being a huge advocate of cashback sites.
-On TopCashback, I get 6% back on Hostelbookers, and you get it on the full amount, not just the upfront deposit you pay!
-I also get cashback on Agoda, Booking.com and HostelWorld – I just wish I’d realised earlier!!
+On TopCashback, I get 40% off a deposit on Hostelworld!
+I also get cashback on Agoda, Booking.com and lots more – I just wish I’d realised earlier!!

 I found that we had to haggle the hardest with tuk tuk drivers, but our best tactic was walking away if they didn’t back down.